0xLucca/crowdbet-contracts/README.md

-# CrowdBet - Decentralized Prediction Markets
+# Crowdnet - Decentralized Prediction Markets

-CrowdBet is a permissionless prediction market platform built with Solidity that enables anyone to create and trade on binary prediction markets.
+Crowdnet is a permissionless prediction market platform built with Solidity that enables anyone to create and trade on binary prediction markets.
 The platform uses a **Constant Product Market Maker (CPMM)** model with a **Complete Sets architecture** to ensure efficient price discovery and liquidity.

 ## 🏗️ Architecture Overview